Suresh Gopi: 2006–2015: Decline and hiatus

 In 2010, he played the role of a father seeking revenge upon those who raped his daughter in Janakan which earned him appreciation.
 In 2011, he appeared in the multi-starrer film Christian Brothers.
-The same year, Suresh Gopi acted in the film Melvilasom which received wide critical acclaim upon its release.
-Suresh Gopi reunited with Shaji Kailas and Renji Panicker in 2012 through The King & the Commissioner.
-In the film, which is a crossover of Commissioner (1994) and The King (1995), Suresh Gopi reprised his role as Bharathchandran I.P.S along with Mammooty reprising his role as Joseph Alex from The King.
-The film, mostly panned by the critics was commercially successful.
+The same year, Gopi acted in the film Melvilasom which received wide critical acclaim upon its release.
+Gopi reunited with Shaji Kailas and Renji Panicker in 2012 through The King & the Commissioner.
+In the film, which is a crossover of Commissioner (1994) and The King (1995), Suresh Gopi reprised his role as Bharathchandran I.P.S along with Mammootty reprising his role as Joseph Alex from The King.
 He was praised for his role as Dr. Vijay Nambiar in Apothecary (2014).
 He was nominated for the Best Actor award at the Filmfare Awards South for his performance in the movie.
-Suresh Gopi played the villain role in the Tamil film action thriller film I (2015).
-His role as Dr. Vasudevan in the movie was acclaimed.
+Gopi played the villain role in the Tamil film action thriller film I (2015).
 My God (2015) was his last film before going to a 4-year hiatus from acting.

 2020–present: Return after hiatus

-In March 2019, he made a comeback announcement in acting by joining Vijay Antony starrer Tamil film Thamilarasan.
-The film is expected to release in late 2021 after getting delayed due to COVID-19 pandemic in India.
-Suresh Gopi made his comeback in Malayalam cinema by playing a pivotal role in Varane Avashyamund in 2020, after a five year long hiatus.
+In March 2019, he made a comeback announcement in acting by joining Vijay Antony starrer Tamil film Tamilarasan.
+The film was released in 2023 after getting delayed due to COVID-19 pandemic in India.
+Gopi made his comeback in Malayalam cinema by playing a pivotal role in Varane Avashyamund in 2020, after a five year long hiatus.
 The movie also saw the reunion of Suresh Gopi and Shobana after a span of 15 years.
 The movie was a major success at box office and was critically acclaimed.
 In June 2020, Tomichan Mulakuppadam announced to produce Suresh Gopi's 250th movie.
-The film titled as Ottakkomban would see Suresh Gopi playing the role of Kuruvachan.
-On 14 February 2021, Suresh Gopi announced that he will be reuniting with director Joshiy for the film titled Paappan.
-His other upcoming movie is Kaaval, an action thriller directed by Nithin Renji Panicker which would also feature Renji Panicker playing a pivotal role.
+The film titled as Ottakkomban would see Gopi playing the role of Kuruvachan.
+On 14 February 2021, Gopi announced that he will be reuniting with director Joshiy for the film titled Paappan.
+The film was a commercial success at the box office.
+His other movie is Kaaval, an action thriller directed by Nithin Renji Panicker which would also feature Renji Panicker playing a pivotal role.
+His 2023 crime thriller film Garudan was also a commercial success at the box office.

 Television host

 In 2012, he hosted the game show Ningalkkum Aakaam Kodeeshwaran on Asianet, which was the Malayalam version of Who Wants to Be a Millionaire?.
-He continued to host it four more seasons.
+He continued to host it five more seasons.
+He has also hosted Anchinodu Inchodinchu on Surya TV.

-Politics
+Political career

+Early politics

-During his college days, Suresh was an active member of the Students' Federation of India (SFI), the students' wing of the Communist Party of India (Marxist) (CPIM).
+During his college days, Gopi was an active member of the Students' Federation of India (SFI), the student wing of the Communist Party of India (Marxist) (CPIM).
 Later in his life, he developed an admiration for stateswoman Indira Gandhi and the Indian National Congress (INC).
 In the 2006 Kerala Legislative Assembly election, he campaigned for both Left Democratic Front (LDF) and United Democratic Front candidates.
 He campaigned for LDF candidate V. S. Achuthanandan in Malampuzha constituency and UDF candidate M. P. Gangadharan in Ponnani constituency.